Cristofor-Petre/Information-Retrieval/README.md

 HOW TO RUN

 - Open cmd and change the current directory to the root of the project where the pom.xml file lies.
+- Generate the jar file by typing the following command in cmd:  mvn assembly:single
 - To run the project you need to run the executable jar in the \target directory and pass three arguments: the path to the documents, the path where the indexer will be saved and the path to the text documents containing queries.
 After that hit Enter.